-1 ^pl 66 5 5 text...
+1 ^pl 66 6 6 text...

-The program will assume a page length of sixty six and top and bottom margins of six each.
-You may specify other settings by using the ^PL command at the beginning of the first line in the file.
-Once set, you cannot change the values later in the file.
-Use a negative number for page length if youare using a sheet fed printer and the computer will tell you when to insert paper.
-Using ^PL any other place in the file other than at the beginning of the first line will cause the program to stop printing.
+The program will assume a page length of sixty six and top and bottom margins of six each. ^PL is used to change these settings.
+This function causes a page break so it is a good idea to set the values at the beginning of the file.
+Any subsequent uses of ^PL will again cause the formatter to stop printing on the current page and start at the top of the next page.
+Use a negative number for page length if you are using a sheet fed printer and the computer will tell you when to insert paper.